juxnillo/juxnillo/README.md

 I am a beginner developer from Spain 🇪🇦

 I use github mainly to maintain my linux system, and I intend to host my projects there as well.
 I like to invest my time in finding resources to enhance my programming and Linux skills.
-I currently have 6 months of experience in the linux ecosystem, 2 with Fedora Workstation and 4 with ArchLinux.
+I currently have 1,2 years of experience in the linux ecosystem, 2 Months with Fedora Workstation and 1 year with ArchLinux.

 **🖥️ Personal Stuff**